 - Preheat the oven to 500°F / 260°C. Move a rack to the lowest position in the oven.

 - Place the dough circles on the lined baking sheet and cover with a thin towel.
-Let rise 30 minutes.
-They won't double in size but need to rest.
+Let them rise for 30 minutes.
+They won't double in size but they do need to rest.

-- Bake on the bottom oven rack for 5-6 minutes.
+- Bake on the bottom oven rack for 5 to 6 minutes.
 They will puff as they cook.
-Remove immediately from the pan and place on a wire rack to cool.
+Transfer them immediately to a wire rack to cool.